Unidata/netcdf-fortran/docs/netcdf-f77.md

  `NF_ENOTNC4`
 :   Attempting a netCDF-4 operation on a netCDF-3 file.
 NetCDF-4
-    operations can only be performed on files defined with a create mode which includes flag NF\_NETCDF4. (see section
+    operations can only be performed on files defined with a create mode which includes flag NF\_NETCDF4. (see
     [NF\_OPEN](#NF_005fOPEN)).

  `NF_ESTRICTNC3`
 :   This file was created with the strict netcdf-3 flag, therefore
-    netcdf-4 operations are not allowed. (see section [NF\_OPEN](#NF_005fOPEN)).
+    netcdf-4 operations are not allowed. (see
+    [NF\_OPEN](#NF_005fOPEN)).

  `NF_EHDFERR`